Anthony Kimani: Career

-He started off his football at Dagoretti Santos before joining World Hope in 2009 which was later rechristened to Nairobi City Stars.
+He started off his football at Dagoretti Santos then Kenyatta National Hospital in the Kenyan second tier before joining World Hope F.C. in the Kenyan Premier League in 2008.

 In 2009 he was signed by Sofapaka by opted to return to City Stars for regular football as he felt he 'was not mature enough' to compete with the more seasoned players at the promoted side.
 He rejoined Sofapaka in 2010 and at the end of the season he was unanimously voted the Kenyan Premier League midfielder of 2010.

 He stayed on at Sofapaka for another three seasons till the end of 2014.
-During his time at Batoto ba Mungu - as Sofa are fondly known - Muki also won the GOtv Shield midfielder award after his team lifted the 2013 edition.
+During his time at Batoto ba Mungu - as Sofa are fondly known - Muki also won the best midfielder award during the 2013 GOtv Shield edition.

-He then crossed over to Coastal side Bandari in whom he served for two seasons before taking a break due to work related commitments.
+He then crossed over to Coastal side Bandari whom he served for two seasons before taking a break due to work-related commitments.
 At the end of the season he led the side to the Domestic Cup.

 After two and a half years Muki came out of the woods to return to competitive football by rejoining Nairobi City Stars for the 2019 season.
+He extended his stay at the club for two more seasons following promotion to the Kenyan Premier League at the end of the 2019-20 season.
+He added yet another season thereafter, for a third season in the top league, that would keep him at the club till the end of the 2022-23 season.

+He called time on his career on Sun 25 June 2023 in the final game of the 2022-23 FKF Premier League against Gor Mahia F.C. in Kasarani Stadium.